cpinitiative/usaco-guide/README.md

 - If you're looking to add/modify problem solutions, refer to the `solutions/` folder.
 - (Almost) all the other files and folders are related to the front-end code.

+For new contributors: please do not commit directly to master.
+Instead, make a Pull Request so a team member can review your changes.
+Note that the website will _auto-update_ any changes pushed to master.

 Content is written in Markdown ([MDX](https://mdxjs.com/)), custom components, and limited Latex support from [Katex](https://katex.org/).

 ## Tech Stack